nolimitcarter/dotfiles/README.md

 # dotfiles - Linux environment variables

 Warning: This build is passing but will more than likely never be complete.
-A lot of the things commented out are WIPs or have been forgotten about lol.
+Global configuration files that work on Linux, Mac, and Windows.
+The preferred OS is of course Linux and I have it on Ubuntu.
+The following files contain vim with autocompletion A lot of the things commented out are WIPs or have been forgotten about.
 I will get to them sometime...

 Computer specs for dotfiles: